Franzx7/readthedoctest/docs/source/index.rst

-SCALPEL for characterization of Alternative polyadenylation  at single-cell resolution
+SCALPEL: characterization of Alternative polyadenylation  at single-cell resolution
 ======================================================================================